 About our Transportation

-On this trip, we will be travelling between walks and hotels by public bus and train.
+On this trip, we will be travelling between walks and hotels by private vehicle.
 There are some optional cable car rides in the area as well.

 If required all local flights are included in the cost of your tours unless otherwise noted.
 It is important that we have your passport information at the time of booking in order to process these tickets.
 Internal flight tickets are issued locally and will be given to you prior to the flight departure.